jqno/tranquility.nvim/README.md

 # Tranquility.nvim

-A quiet colorscheme for Neovim.
+A collection of quiet dark colorschemes for Neovim.

 ## Philosophy